rmsrosa/WebsiteGen/website/blog/2021/02/time_ave_bounds_SoS.md

 ## Motivation

-In many real-world problems, one is interested in estimating certain key related quantities.
+In many real-world problems, one is interested in estimating certain key quantities related to the problem.
 For instance, in fluid flows, quantities of interest involve kinetic energy, enstrophy, drag coefficient, energy dissipation rate, and so on.
 In other applications, one might be interested in mechanical stress, chemical concentration, infected population, pharmaceutical dosage, etc.

 Many such problems can be resonably modeled by differential equations, which may, however, exibit complicate, perhaps chaotic dynamics.
 In those situations, the instantaneous value of certain quantities vary unpredictably in time, but very often their mean value is reasonably steady.